 BHS Course Entry Requirements: Students should achieve at least a passing grade in stage 5 History to do this course.
-This course requires competent skills in English and writing.
+This course requires competent skills in English and writing and involves analysing historical sources.
 This subject is not appropriate for students studying English Studies or equivalent.

-Students should expect 3-4 hours of Homework and independent study a week.
+Students should expect 3-4 hours of homework and independent study a week.

 No special requirements.
-A competent level of writing ability is recommended for this course
+A competent level of writing ability is recommended for this course.